Anya Hindmarch’s Chubby Hearts over London

 There are nearly 5,500 posts on instagram using the hashtag #chubbyhearts, which have reached more than 18 million people.
 The campaign featured in all the newspapers and magazines.
 It was undoubtedly a great success!
 We were delighted to be part of this creative 'love letter to London'.

-Read more about the campaign and watch the video showing how ABC Inflatables got Anya Hindmarch's Chubby Hearts flying over London!
-Here at CHUBBY HEARTS
+Read more about the campaign and watch the video on the Heart of London Bid website.
+See how ABC Inflatables got Anya Hindmarch's Chubby Hearts flying over London!